wearetriple/InHolland-CCD/private-agent/README.md

 https://dev.azure.com/{YOUR-ORGIZATION-NAME}/_settings/agentpools
 ```

-Replace `{YOUR-ORGIZATION-NAME}` with your own orginization (most student chose their student number for this).
+Replace `{YOUR-ORGIZATION-NAME}` with your own orginization (most students chose their student number for this).

 On this page you can create a new `agent pool` this is a collection of agents you can select for doing specific jobs in you pipelines.